-The Divvy card is starting to make waves in the business world as a high-tech, free, business credit card.
-And, it’s more than that.
-This funding solution promises powerful budgeting software and more.
-But, can they deliver on these promises, and is a Divvy credit card right for you?
+The Divvy card has been making waves as a high-tech, free, business credit card.
+And, as I’m about to show you, it’s even better than that.
+This business funding solution offers powerful budgeting software, virtual cards, rewards, and more.
+But, do they truly deliver on all of their promises, and is a BILL (formerly Divvy) credit card right for you?

 Here, you’ll find the answer.
 Let’s explore the following: